insilmaril/vym/README-layout.md

   - *BoundingFloats* when branchesContainer has Floating layout

-    First child is *targetContainer*, which will be ornamentsContainer, second child is branchesContainer.
-(LinkSpaceContainer is not used then!)
+    First child is *targetContainer*, which will be ornamentsContainer, next children are (optionally) imagesContainer and branchesContainer.
+    (LinkSpaceContainer is not used with BoundingFloats!)

     By using this order, the layout of InnerContainer can be switched between Horizontal and BoundingFloats.

     For BoundingFloats:

-    bC is processed first to calc bbox of all children relative to OC
+    bC and iC are processed first to calc bbox of all children relative to OC
         - depending on their rel positions
         - ????
     oC is positioned within BoundingFloats, so that upperleft of bbox of children is again (local) origin.

 * Add/remove containers as needed.
 Examples
   - Flags, frames, etc. only if set